alexneo2003/playwright-azure-reporter/README.md

 When creating a Personal Access Token in Azure DevOps, ensure you select at least:

 - `Test Management: Read & write`
+- `Work Items: Read & write` (required if using `autoMarkTestCasesAsAutomated` feature)
 - `Project and Team: Read`

 **Full Access (Alternative):**
 If you prefer, you can use a token with `Full access` scope, which includes all required permissions.

 > **Note:** The reporter will fail with authentication errors if the token doesn't have sufficient permissions to perform test management operations.

+> **Important:** If you enable the `autoMarkTestCasesAsAutomated` feature but your token lacks Work Items write permissions, the reporter will log errors when attempting to update test case automation status, but will continue to publish test results normally.

 ## Configuration